FWen/emc/README.md

 # emc
 Efficient and Effective Algorithms for Maximum Consensus Robust Fitting

-This code is used to reproduce the results in "Wen, Ying, Liu, Qiu, Efficient and Effective Algorithms for Maximum Consensus Robust Fitting, 2018".
+This code is used to reproduce the results in "Wen, Ying, Liu, Efficient Maximum Consensus Robust Fitting, 2018".

 To use the code, firstly unzip 'src.zip'.